forgeservicelab/ansible.kapa-secureserver/README.md

 - Ubuntu 14.04 or later on target machine.
 - The `python-passlib` package is required on the initiating machine.
 - Inventory file should preferably use FQDN instead of IP as these are passed to a script that generates certificates per host.
-Variables are listed below for override purposes.

 Dependencies
 ------------